tobek/laminae/00-iv-cosmography.md

 Petitioners are the re-manifestation of souls that found their way to the lamina that best suited their mortal dispositions, where they attempt to perfect and reshape themselves according to the principles of the lamina.
 They retain to some extent an idealized character and appearance they had in life, but are varyingly altered to match the nature of their resting place: Precepts of REF[the Lucidity](NND) for instance are all similarly neutral-featured and slight, but Unravellers of REF[the Inevitability](CND) take on fantastical forms of sprites and demons.

 No memories follow souls into the laminae (dashing mortal hopes of persistent consciousness after death); some claim glimpses of their former experiences, but these are impossible to judge.
 Their method of arrival varies from lamina to lamina.
-On REF[the Inevitability](CND) petitioners appear confused and alone in the wastes of that land until the Procession crashes upon them, while REF[the Concordance](LGP) welcomes its citizens as they traverse the Gossamer Arch that descends from the sky into that land's great metropolis.
+On REF[the Inevitability](CND) petitioners appear confused and alone in its grey wastes until the Procession crashes upon them, while REF[the Concordance](LGP) welcomes its citizens as they traverse the Gossamer Arch that descends from the sky into that land's great metropolis.

 Except for in in REF[the Bloom](CEC), petitioners appear as adults, and all the cycles and necessities of mortal life are superfluous.
 Some may eat or drink or make love, but to little material effect.
 They are not immortal ,but generally persist for long timespans before gradually or suddenly, due to fading relevance or injury, disperse into the background substance of their lamina.
 In the interim, petitioners inhabit their worlds in ways as varied as mortals do, from the solitary life of a wild nomad to the structured citizenry of a military corps, depending on the nature of the plane and their role within it.